On the Hardness of Energy Minimisation for Crystal Structure Prediction: Introduction

-On the other hand, the two results which are often mentioned in context of the NP-Hardness of \textsc{csp} are \cite{Barahona_1982} and \cite{Wille_1985}.
-In \cite{Barahona_1982}, within the context of the Ising model, the authors show NP-Hardness in the model of placing $\pm{1}$ charges on a graph taking into account only interactions between connected vertices.
-The reduction works on a grid where each vertex has degree at most 6, making the interaction very local.
-In \cite{Wille_1985}, it was shown that the problem of placing ions for some given positions is in NP by reducing the problem to TSP.
-However the reduction goes only one way and does not imply the NP-Hardness of the problem.
+Two results closely related to the NP-Hardness of energy minimisation can be found in \cite{Barahona_1982} and in \cite{Wille_1985}.
+In \cite{Barahona_1982}, within the context of the Ising model, the authors show NP-Hardness for placing $\pm{1}$ charged vertices on a graph taking into account only interactions between connected vertices.
+The reduction works on a grid, where each vertex has degree at most 6, making the interaction very local.
+While this is close to \textsc{csp}, the limitation to only very local interactions within the context of the electrostatic charge reduces the relevance of this result to \textsc{csp}.
+In \cite{Wille_1985}, it was shown that the problem of placing ions for some given positions is in NP.
+However, the reduction goes only one way, and thus shows only containment in NP, and does not imply the NP-Hardness of the problem.
+While both of these results are closely related, neither of them provides a satisfying answer to the \textsc{csp} problem.

 In our work, we consider several special variants of \textsc{csp} and provide a few alternative reasons for the hardness of closely related problems.
-We take inspiration from hard combinatorial problems in graph theory and propose several new embeddings of NP-Hard graph problems into numerical versions of \textsc{csp} which can be seen as an optimisation problem for weighted geometric graphs with a non-linear objective function.
-We focus on the problem of \emph{removal}.
-Here, the input is a configuration of the ions, and the goal is to remove a subset of the ions such that the interaction energy among the atoms is minimised.
-The problem of removing vertices of a graph whose deletion results in a subgraph satisfying some specific property have been intensively studied in the combinatorial graph theory.
-In \cite{doi:10.1137/0208049}, it was shown that for a large class of properties this problem is NP-Complete.
+We take inspiration from hard combinatorial problems in graph theory and embed several NP-Hard problems on graphs into complete weighted graphs in Euclidean space.
+These can be seen as optimisation problems for weighted geometric graphs with a non-linear objective function.
+We focus on the problem of \emph{removal}; which can be seen as a combinatorial variant of \textsc{csp}.
+Here, the input is a configuration of ions, and the goal is to remove a subset of them such that the \emph{interaction} energy -- the pairwise energy between each pair of ions -- among the remaining atoms is minimised.
+This can be seen as a problem of removing vertices of a graph which results in a subgraph satisfying some specific property.
+These types of problems have been intensively studied in the combinatorial graph theory.
+In \cite{doi:10.1137/0208049}, it was shown that is is NP-Complete to decide if a removal of $k$ vertices from a graph leaves a forest, or planar graph.
 In \cite{doi:10.1137/0210022} and \cite{Yannakakis78node-and} this was extended to further properties showing NP-Completeness for bipartite graphs and for non-trivial hereditary properties.